skyra-project/skyra/.docker/README.md

     -   Service name in docker-compose: `hasteserver`
     -   Image used: `skyrabot/haste-server:latest`
     -   For more information see [skyra-project/docker-images]
--   Outflux
-    -   Service name in docker-compose: `outflux`
-    -   Image used: `skyrabot/outflux:latest`
-    -   For more information see [skyra-project/outflux]

 <!-- Link dump -->